-The State of Hawaii Department of the Attorney General has been designated as the administering agency for the federal Violence Against Women Reauthorization Act 2005 (VAWA 2005) STOP Formula Grant.
-Since 1995, the Attorney General has chaired the State VAWA Planning Committee (VPC), composed of thirteen representatives from the criminal justice system and non-profit nongovernmental victims service provider agencies.
-The victim service provider agencies include the Hawaii State Coalition Against Domestic Violence, Hawaii Coalition Against Sex Assault, Na Loio Immigrant Rights and Public Interest Legal Center, Domestic Violence Clearinghouse and Legal Hotline, Sex Abuse Treatment Center and a representative from the Hawaii State Commission on the Status of Women.
+1995, the Attorney General has chaired the State VPC, composed of thirteen representatives from the criminal justice system and non-profit nongovernmental victims service provider agencies.
+The victim service provider agencies include the Hawaii State Coalition Against Domestic Violence, Hawaii Coalition Against Sex Assault, Hawaii Immigrant Justice Center, Domestic Violence Clearinghouse and Legal Hotline, Sex Abuse Treatment Center and a representative from the Hawaii State Commission on the Status of Women.
 Criminal justice representatives include: two County Prosecutors, two County Chiefs of Police, and a Family Court Judge.
-The Office of the United States Attorney also participates as an ex-officio member.
-Other non-profit non-governmental victim service agencies are also invited to attend Committee meetings to provide input in the development of the State Implementation Plan.
+The Office of the United States Attorney also participates as an ex-officio member.3 Other non-profit non-governmental victim service agencies are also invited to attend Committee meetings to provide input in the development of the State Implementation Plan.
 The VPC meets on a bi-annual basis to address ongoing issues relating to violence against women and establish priorities for the STOP Formula Grant.
 The priorities of the State VPC have been to strengthen the states' ability to develop and enhance victim services, restructure and improve Hawaii's criminal justice system, provide greater access to services, better protect women from domestic violence and sexual assault, and generate a broader consensus and understanding that domestic violence, dating violence, sexual assault, and stalking will not be tolerated.
-This document serves as the State's Strategic Plan to combat violence against women and hold offenders accountable for their crimes committed against women.
+This document serves as the State of Hawaii Recovery Act STOP Program Implementation Plan to retain and create jobs while combating violence against women and holding offenders accountable for their crimes committed against women.

 Initially, the State VPC focused its efforts on a systems approach to responding to the violence against women through the funding of two statewide projects: a centralized victim information management system and standardized training programs to provide skills enhancement and cross training for criminal justice professionals, victim services, and community providers in service to women who are victims of violence.
 However, several meetings were held in each county to provide VPC members with the opportunity to learn about concerns and problems specific to each of the counties.
 Subsequently, several sub-committees were formed, which included non-profit, non-governmental victim services, faith-based organizations and state and county governmental agencies.
 These subcommittees identified a "road map" for statewide action to improve both the criminal justice and community's response to victims of violence and sexual assault issues in Hawaii.
-In light of the reauthorization of VAWA 2000, the VPC members requested a strategic planning process to improve the direction and measurement of efforts under the STOP Formula Grant and to increase collaboration with other related efforts directed at domestic violence and sexual assault within the state.
-To be consistent with the purpose areas of VAWA 2000, the VPC sought assistance from the Office on Violence Against Women (OVW).
+In light of the reauthorization of VAWA 2000, the VPC members requested a strategic planning process to improve the direction and measurement of efforts under the STOP Formula Grant and to increase collaboration with other related efforts directed at domestic violence and sexual assault within the state.4 To be consistent with the purpose areas of VAWA 2000, the VPC sought assistance from the Office on Violence Against Women (OVW).
 The STOP Technical Assistance Project assigned Robin Hassler-Thompson to provide facilitation services for the strategic planning process.
 Participants assessed the SWOT (Strengths, Weaknesses, Opportunities, and Threats) for the various community sectors with roles in reducing violence against women.
-A 3-year strategic plan was submitted to OVW in December 2001.
-A follow-up to the 3-year plan was submitted in April 2003, which refined the priorities for law enforcement, prosecution, courts, and core services for victim services.
-Also identified were three funding priorities for discretionary funds: 1) multi-disciplinary training and staff support efforts, 2) outreach to underserved, and 3) data system improvements.
+A 3-year strategic plan was submitted to OVW in December 2001.5 A follow-up to the 3-year plan was submitted in April 2003, which refined the priorities for law enforcement, prosecution, courts, and core services for victim services.
+Also identified were three funding priorities for

-&lt;sup>2 See VAWA Membership list in Appendix A.
+3 See VAWA Membership list in Appendix A.

-&lt;sup>3 State VAWA Planning Committee meeting held September 26, 2000.
+4 State VAWA Planning Committee meeting held September 26, 2000.